Olivia-Murray/Olivia-Murray.github.io/projects/Halloween-Animation.md

 </div>

 This is my second project of ICS 111.
 It was around halloween so I tried to have some halloween spirit.
 This project demonstrated my ability to make objects complete a series of movements, including translating and rotating, as well as play sounds.
+I was actually quite disappointed with how this project turned out.
+It met the requirements to "get an A," but I was not satisfied with my work.
+I initially used gifs in an effort to make the images move while animating, but I did not have enough time.
+I learned to not only start early, but put in consistent, high quality time to produce my best product.

 You can view my repository [here](https://github.com/Olivia-Murray/ICS111-Project2).